Which Brands are Winning the World Cup?26.06.2018

-With 32 countries playing 64 matches, the FIFA World Cup is not only one of the world’s largest sporting events, it’s also one of the world’s biggest marketing opportunities.
+With 32 countries playing 64 matches, the FIFA World Cup is not only one of the world’s largest sporting events.
+Not only that, but it’s also one of the world’s biggest marketing opportunities.

-With plenty of concerns about corruption within FIFA, as well as the host nation, it’s perhaps not surprising that some big-name brands have chosen not to sponsor the World Cup this year, and the competition has been dubbed by many as one of the least marketed World Cups for many years.
+There were plenty of concerns about corruption within FIFA, as well as the host nation.
+So it’s perhaps not surprising that some big-name brands have chosen not to sponsor the World Cup this year.
+The competition has been dubbed by many as one of the least marketed World Cups for many years.

-The campaign, “Team for Pirlo”, launched with a film which sees Pirlo inadvertently insulted by an interviewer who is unaware that Italy has failed to qualify for the tournament.
+The campaign was called “Team for Pirlo”.
+This was launched with a film which sees Pirlo inadvertently insulted by an interviewer who is unaware that Italy has failed to qualify for the tournament.

 The interviewer then suggests that he finds a new country to cheer on, before deciding to order a McDelivery of course!

-Budweiser, the official beer sponsor of the World Cup, has teamed up with Snapchat to create the first sound-activated Snapchat lens that will capture the noise of football fans and react in real time.
+Budweiser, the official beer sponsor of the World Cup, has teamed up with Snapchat.
+They created the first sound-activated Snapchat lens that will capture the noise of football fans and react in real time.

 As part of the brand’s biggest ever marketing push for the tournament, Budweiser unveiled a number of global AR lenses, filters, and vertical video ads, including the first sound activated AR lens.

-This will run alongside the brand’s wider Light Up The World Cup campaign, which celebrates players who light up the pitch whilst bringing fans as close to the action as possible.
+This will run alongside the brand’s wider Light Up The World Cup campaign.
+This celebrates players who light up the pitch whilst bringing fans as close to the action as possible.

 In response to this, bookies Paddy Power have pledged to donate £10,000 to LGBT charities for every goal scored by Russia during the 2018 World Cup.
 The campaign has been backed by high profile LGBT advocates, including Caitlyn Jenner, Gareth Thomas, and Danni Wyatt.

-The brand’s donations will be used to help challenge LGBT prejudices both on and off the field, support footballers in coming out, fund educational programmes in schools and colleges, and help to ensure that grassroots teams are safe spaces for LGBT players.
+The brand’s donations will be used to help challenge LGBT prejudices both on and off the field.
+They will support footballers in coming out, fund educational programmes in schools and colleges, and help to ensure that grassroots teams are safe spaces for LGBT players.